emilymuller1991/urban-perceptions/download_images/readme.md

 ```

 outputs/city_20m.csv is stdin.

-parallel calls gnu parallel
+* parallel calls gnu parallel
---delay 1.5 creates a 1.5 second delay in sending each parallel chunk to be processed.
+* --delay 1.5 creates a 1.5 second delay in sending each parallel chunk to be processed.
 This is used to feed in each API key.
---joblog prints log to '/tmp/log' and tells the time (important! copy and paste into city folder after execution!)
+* --joblog prints log to '/tmp/log' and tells the time (important! copy and paste into city folder after execution!)
---progress prints job progress to terminal
+* --progress prints job progress to terminal
---block 1M splits stdin into 1M size chunks (make sure there are enough API keys for each block or make blocks bigger)
+* --block 1M splits stdin into 1M size chunks (make sure there are enough API keys for each block or make blocks bigger)
---files prints location
+* --files prints location
---tmdir path to save location of output files
+* --tmdir path to save location of output files
---python3 parallel_grid.py calls the function to be executed.
+* --python3 parallel_grid.py calls the function to be executed.

-!NB for dev, removes --files -tmpdir... and replace with --ungroup and retrieve output to terminal.
+!NB for dev, remove --files -tmpdir... and replace with --ungroup and retrieve output to terminal.

 ### Part 2